Richard Weaver, Director of Retail & Digital

 Outside of work my young family keep me more than occupied, although when I get the time I love to cook and enjoy cricket, football and baseball.

 I'm pretty eclectic in my wine tastes but I am partial to the wines of the Rhône and northern Italy.
 I adore Bertani's Vintage Edition Secco.
 I also love a fine Chardonnay and our newly added Seresin Estate wines from New Zealand really fit the bill.
+I also love a whisky or a rum, so I'm thrilled with the new sister site to GWC, Spirits Kiosk.

 Edward Mercer, Business Manager